flutter/cocoon/app_dart/README.md

    the protocol buffer compiler (`protoc`).
 Once installed, update your `PATH` to include the path to the `protoc` binary.

-   On Linux, you may be able to use `sudo apt-get install protocol-compiler` to install.
+   On Linux, use `sudo apt-get install protocol-compiler` to install.
-   On macOS, you may be able to use `brew install protobuf`
+   On macOS, use `brew install protobuf`

 2. Install the [`protoc_plugin`](https://pub.dev/packages/protoc_plugin) Dart
    package.
 Once installed, update your `PATH` to include the path to the